aiden200/Aha-/README.md

 MAX_JOBS=4 pip install flash-attn --no-build-isolation --no-cache-dir
 ```

-5. Optional: you can download the weights of the model from [Huggingface](https://huggingface.co/aiden200/aha), or you can let the script automatically download the weights every run.
+5. Optional: you can download the weights of the model from [our google drive](https://drive.google.com/file/d/1ivpu0W23dis3UwUGemNWCnPMol0ubHfr/view?usp=sharing)

 <details>